CalSWEC Title IV-E Program Program Guide

 - The California Social Work Education Center (CalSWEC) Title IV-E ICWA Modules have been developed to provide a foundation for all BASW and MSW students in the Title IV-E Program about California Indian History, Tribal Sovereignty and the Indian Child Welfare Act (ICWA).
 These modules are meant to provide a cultural, historical and political context to working with tribal communities and applying the Indian Child Welfare Act, the golden standard in social work practice.
 In providing this foundation, we hope students arrive at a deeper understanding of the history of Native American communities and how this history has shaped their experience with governmental agencies, laws, policies and practices, including child welfare agencies and workers.
 With this new acquired understanding, our intention is that graduates of the Title IV-E Program will engage Native American families, children, and Tribal partners in a way that is culturally responsive and respectful.
 Finally, the ultimate goal of these modules is to increase ICWA application and compliance, and improve outcomes for Native American children and families.

-- CalSWEC Title IV-E Online Field Instructor (eLearning)
+- CalSWEC Title IV-E Online Field Instructor Training eLearning series

-- This series of six modules has been designed for field instructors in public child welfare agency settings and should take approximately three hours to complete.
+- This series of six eLearning modules, which reside in the statewide CACWT LMS (with course completion tracking), has been designed for field instructors in public child welfare agency settings and should take approximately three hours to complete.
 For access to the trainings, Project Coordinators can refer to the "Field Placements" section of the CalSWEC Title IV-E Program Program Guide, under the sub-section: CalSWEC Title IV-E Online Field Instructor Training.
-(The original training series from which this was derived was developed by a consortium of LA area CalSWEC Title IV-E schools and LA County DCFS.
-LA County DCFS field instructors should work with LA County and their school to complete the LA County DCFS field instructor training.)
+(The original training series from which this was derived was developed by a consortium of L.A. area CalSWEC Title IV-E schools and LA County DCFS.
+LA County DCFS field instructors should work with LA County and their school to complete the L.A.
+County DCFS field instructor training.)

 - Trauma-Informed Practice eLearnings